 Summer may not be a season for everyone, as the higher temperature outside can trigger a condition known as heat edema in some individuals.
-Heat edema is a condition in which body parts including the hands, arms, legs or ankles can swell due to excessive heat.
+Heat edema is when body parts, including the hands, arms, legs, and ankles, swell due to excessive heat.
 Older adults or pregnant women are more likely to be affected by heat edema.
-Also, people who are sensitive to high temperatures or suffering from conditions including kidney diseases, diabetes, and cardiac diseases may be at higher risk of developing hands and feet swelling.
-The article is a must-read as it explores your most pressing questions, including, ‘Why do my hands and feet swell in the heat?’, ‘How do you reduce swelling in the heat?’ or ‘Why does my whole body swell in the heat?’
+Also, people sensitive to high temperatures or suffering from kidney diseases, diabetes, and cardiac diseases may be at higher risk of developing hands and feet swelling.
+The article is a must-read as it explores your most pressing questions, including, ‘Why do my hands and feet swell in the heat?’, ‘How do you reduce swelling in the heat?’ or ‘Why does my whole body swell?’

 What is Heat Edema?

 If the swelling occurs due to prolonged exposure to heat, the condition is termed heat edema.
 During summers, the temperatures outside are high, and if your ankles swell in heat or after spending time at the beach, you have to wonder, ‘Why do my feet swell at the beach?’ you may have fallen prey to heat edema.
 In addition, extreme temperatures can cause the widening or dilatation of the blood vessels.
 Resultantly, the fluid leaks and collects beneath the skin resulting in swelling.

 Why do I get heat edema?